FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 The assassination goes off as planned, but Varak is stunned to see that some unknown party has already beaten him to fully half of Hoover’s files.
 He and Inver Brass launch a covert search for those missing files.

-Enter novelist Peter Chancellor, whose previous books have dealt with the involvement of Corporate Giants in the rise of the Nazis (like in Ludlum’s The Scarlatti Inheritance), the CIA violating its charter by conducting domestic intelligence operations in the U.S. (like in Ludlum’s The Osterman Weekend and The Matlock Paper) and about conspiracies surrounding the assassination of Archduke Ferdinand (a minor story element in one of Ludlum’s future novels).
+Enter novelist Peter Chancellor, whose previous books have dealt with the involvement of Corporate Giants in the rise of the Nazis (like in Ludlum’s The Scarlatti Inheritance), the CIA violating its charter by conducting domestic intelligence operations in the U.S. (like in Ludlum’s The Osterman Weekend and The Matlock Paper) and about conspiracies surrounding the assassination of Archduke Ferdinand (a minor story element in The Matarese Circle, one of Ludlum’s future novels).

 Chancellor is selected by Stefan Varak to serve as a pawn of Inver Brass.
 Varak arranges for Peter to be fed information that interests him in writing a novel implying J Edgar Hoover was assassinated.
 As Chancellor does background research for the book and deals with leaked rumors about him doing a book about Hoover the secret parties who have Hoover’s files act to silence him.